The Secrets to Preserving Southern Racism

 To all of this my reply is this.
 I do not know a single person who “endures to espouse” hatred of any sort.

-Those who are broken in spirit may not necessarily live in “tornado-swept trailers;” but I can assure you even if they do, someone has visited them and left them a casserole, a gallon of sweet tea, new housing options after the tornado and a word of encouragement.
+Those who are broken in spirit may not live in “tornado-swept trailers.”
+But, even if they do, someone visited them.
+Someone left them a casserole, a gallon of sweet tea, new housing options after the tornado and a word of encouragement.
 That is the south of today.

 So here’s how to preserve racism in the south: